-- You only need three easy-to-find ingredients.
+- You only need three basic, easy-to-find ingredients.

 Who knew a fudge recipe could be this good!?

 - Tip: I don’t have a double boiler, so I just place a heatproof glass bowl in a saucepan that has a little water in it.
 Just make sure the bowl doesn’t come in contact with the water.)

-I told you it’s nearly impossible to mess this up.
-One thing to note: Do not refrigerator the fudge.
+- Tip: Do not refrigerate.
 It will become way too stiff and lose its smooth and creamy texture.